 - Rarely, this drug may cause a swollen liver and a buildup of acid in the blood.
 Sometimes, this may be deadly.
 The risk may be higher in females, in overweight people, and in people who have taken drugs like this one for a long time.

-- Do not take this drug with stavudine.
-Deadly acid health problems have happened in pregnant women taking this drug and stavudine with certain other HIV drugs.
-If you have questions, talk with your doctor.
+- Do not give this drug with stavudine.
+Deadly acid health problems have happened in pregnant women who were taking this drug and stavudine with certain other HIV drugs.
+If you have questions, talk with your child’s doctor.

-- This drug may cause very bad and sometimes deadly pancreas problems (pancreatitis).
+- This drug may cause severe and sometimes deadly pancreas problems (pancreatitis).
 This could happen in children at any time during treatment with this drug.
 Signs of pancreatitis include belly pain, upset stomach, throwing up, or not feeling hungry.
 Call your child’s doctor right away if your child has any of these signs.

 - It is used to treat HIV infection.